By Registered Dietitian, Jeannie Versagli

 Ever wonder why some individuals can eat anything without gaining a pound, while others seem to only have to look at food to gain weight?
 Individuals metabolize foods differently; muscle mass, age, and physical activity are just some of the reasons for these differences.
 Metabolism is the process by which our bodies convert the food we eat into the energy needed for survival and function.

 Activity affects how many calories you will burn; for example, jobs involving gardening, walking, and lifting require more energy than individuals with sedentary jobs, like sitting at a desk all day.
-New research is suggesting that standing requires more energy- thus, a standing desk could increase the number of calories burned.
-The goal is to meet the necessary energy requirements to fulfill our RMR needs along with the additional calories to perform activities of daily living, all while maintaining a healthy weight.
+Since studies have shown that standing burns more calories than sitting, there has been an uptick in the purchase and use of standing desks in an attempt to increase energy expenditures throughout the work day.
+At the end of the day, the goal here is to meet the necessary energy requirements to fulfill our RMR needs along with the additional calories to perform activities of daily living, all while maintaining a healthy weight.
 There are many factors affecting our RMR, some of which we have control over and others, not.
 Let’s explore these factors influencing our RMR.

 The natural process of aging causes muscle to turn into body fat.
 Because our RMR slows down with age, it is critical that we understand the aging process and our individual metabolism.
 Fat cells do not require as many calories to function compared to muscle; as we age, therefore, less calories are needed to maintain RMR.
 We can combat the negative outcome of aging by increasing physical activity and maintaining proper nutrition.